Valmiki's Daughter: Style

 The writing in Valmiki's Daughter is heavily reliant on description.
 Mootoo spends much of her textual real estate describing the scenery and the culture of the book's setting.
 There are also numerous mentions of food throughout the novel.
 In an interview with Shani Mootoo, she explains that this was incorporated unconsciously since food is a core part of Trinidadian culture.
 "Though Irish by birth, she reflected strongly on her Trinidadian parentage" when reading an excerpt of her book aloud during the University of the West Indies Literature Week.

 Background

 "Given the acute tensions around sexuality in the Caribbean societies, Mootoo's fictions are compelling in their themes".
-Mootoo has written several books concerning a similar subject matter.
+Mootoo has written several books with similar subject matter.
 Some elements of the book can be described as biographical.
 In a Trinidadian newspaper article, Mootoo describes her experiences being the lesbian daughter of a homophobic father.
 Viveka undergoes a similar experience, feeling constant pressure from her parents to homosexuality.
-She wrote Valmiki's Daughter on a similar topic, dealing with the struggles of homosexuals in a Trinidadian society.
+She wrote Valmiki's Daughter on a related theme, dealing with the struggles of homosexuals in a Trinidadian society.